-This list contains the best side jobs I believe would continue to be in-demand in 2021.
+This list contains the best side jobs I believe would continue to be in demand in 2021.
 To help you assess your suitability for each side job, I’ve also rated each one according to income potential, investment, and level of difficulty.
-I’ve personally tried 5 of these jobs on the list and with over 3 years of experience in this industry, you can rest assured that I know a thing or two about these opportunities.

-This is a long post with lots of details so be sure to save this post to Pinterest so you can easily find your way back to this post when you need it.
-I also recommend that you sign up for my newsletter here to get updates on new opportunities which I only share exclusively with my subscribers.
+This is a long post with lots of details so be sure to save this post to Pinterest so you can easily find your way back to this post when you need it. 🙂

 Important Statistics on Side Jobs